songhan89/multi-agent-RL-patrol-dispatch/README.md

   at the end of the episode

 High priority
-* Clean up training code - standardise training iteration and episode
+* Clean up training code - standardise training iteration and episode [Not done]
 * How to resume training ?
+[Not done]
+* Fix edge cases

 Medium
-* Setup benchmark with myopic
+* Setup benchmark with myopic [Done]
 * Setup q-mix learning
+* Set learning action constraint

 Low priority
 * Understand the NN architecture size